top of page

 Financial Help with Vet Fees

-Occasionally, we may be able to offer urgent financial assistance (welfare) to a person who is financially unable to pay for the treatment at that time, where there is risk to the life of an animal, in order to help alleviate suffering of the animal due to no fault of the owner.
+Very occasionally, we may be able to offer urgent financial assistance (welfare) to a person who is financially unable to pay for the treatment at that time, where there is risk to the life of an animal, in order to help alleviate suffering of the animal due to no fault of the owner.
 The owner will be asked to pay towards the costs of the vets fees and provide proof of their benefits.

 Any requests will be considered on a case by case basis, and if we are satisfied that you have first looked into help from friends and family, PDSA assistance, pet insurance and Veterinary Payment Plans, and that you are on a low income.